Welcome to Moundville’s first Virtual Native American Festival!

 Knotted Bird Gift Shop

-Visit the virtual gift shop to pick up one of our annual festival T-shirts, souvenirs, or crafts.
+Visit the virtual gift shop to pick up one of our annual festival souvenirs, or crafts.

 Teacher’s Corner and Children’s Area

-Teachers: An educator’s ticket gets you access to these great classroom resources, including lesson plans tied to the virtual festival.
+Teachers: You get access to these great classroom resources, including lesson plans tied to the virtual festival.

 Children’s Area: Hands-On Activities

-Kids of all ages will get firsthand experience in playing native games and making simple crafts in the virtual Children’s Area, a special site section available to anyone with a ticket.
+Kids of all ages will get firsthand experience in playing native games and making simple crafts in the virtual Children’s Area, a special site section available to anyone.
 Through our how-to videos, children will make a shell bead necklace and a turtle shell rattle.

 Native American Festival Coloring Contest